Proper Conduct in Use of Computers

 Violation of Licenses and Copyright Agreements

-Most software used on college computers is covered by copyright, license or nondisclosure agreements.
-Violation of these agreements puts the college and the individual in jeopardy of civil penalties.
+Most software used on University computers is covered by copyright, license or nondisclosure agreements.
+Violation of these agreements puts the University and the individual in jeopardy of civil penalties.
 Examples of such violations include, but are not limited to:

 - Making copies of copyrighted or licensed software without proper authorization;